MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/connect-teams-essentials-to-email.md

 6. Navigate to **Content Compliance** and select **Configure**

 7. Give the setting a name.
-For example, Allowlist M365 email.
+For example, Allowlist Microsoft 365 email.

 8. Under **email messages to affect** check Inbound